avannaldas/ML-End-to-End/README.md

 # ML-End-to-End

-This is a bare minimum boilerplate kind of End-to-End Machine Learning application.
+This is an End-to-End bare minimum boilerplate Machine Learning application.

 Steps...
   1. Loads a toy dataset